teamdigitale/pdnd-ckan/README.md

 Contributions are welcome.
 Feel free to open issues and submit a pull request at any time!

-This is a temporary repository, still maintained because consumed by the production DAF environment.
-Anyway, an ongoing development work is moving on [here](https://github.com/italia/dati-ckan-docker).
+This repository is very specific to the PDND project that could be used as an example.
+Meanwhile, the community is working on an generic, [redistributable version](https://github.com/italia/dati-ckan-docker).